Accounting · Canberra

 Exactly what you get

 Accounting software (or deep Xero extensions) with fund accounting by grant, automated acquittal mapping, Commonwealth-format reporting, scope-compliance checks and an audit trail, hosted in an Australian region.
 It integrates with your ERP and asset register so grant-funded purchases reconcile automatically.
-Related builds: an ERP for broader finance, an inventory and asset system for grant-funded equipment, business intelligence dashboards over grant utilisation, and project management software tracking grant deliverables.
+Related builds: an ERP for broader finance, an inventory and asset system for grant-funded equipment, business intelligence (BI) dashboards over grant utilisation, and project management software tracking grant deliverables.

 How to choose a developer in Canberra